A few years ago, I felt lost.

 I’ve observed some other people and realized that these steps have been a part of their journey as well.

 To me, it seems like the ways are always the same.
 The people who follow their passions have many bits in common.
 They cross similar milestones.

-If you’re still struggling to find your passion, dream or what might make you feel at peace, then these are a few ways to help you.
+If you’re still struggling to find your passion, dream, or what might make you feel at peace, here are a few ways to help you.

 I hope they work for you.

 Everything starts here.

 I wanted to inspire and share through writing and communicating.
 You may want to spend time with nature and become an adventurist.
 Or a politician if you’re fed up with the system and wish to change it.

 Although you may be unaware of your passion, you can always rely on your intentions.
 They’re the signboards which direct you towards your bigger destination.